instana/python-sensor/README.md

 `pip install instana` into the virtual-env or container ([hosted on pypi](https://pypi.python.org/pypi/instana))

+The Instana package can then be activated _without any code changes required_ by setting the following environment variable for your Python application:

+    export AUTOWRAPT_BOOTSTRAP=instana

+alternatively, if you prefer the manual method, simply import the `instana` package inside of your Python application:

+    import instana

-See our detailed [Installation document](INSTALLATION.md) for environment specific information covering Django, Flask, End-user Monitoring (EUM) and more.
+See our detailed [Installation document](INSTALLATION.md) for additional information covering Django, Flask, End-user Monitoring (EUM) and more.

 ## OpenTracing